The Origins of Encaustic Painting – An Ancient Medium

 The following images are from my visit to the Metropolitan Museum of Art in New York

-After the fall of the Roman empire, encaustic, for the most part, became a lost art waiting to be rediscovered by future artists.
+After the fall of the Roman empire, encaustic became a lost art, rediscovered by future artists.

 Modern Resurgence

-In 1938 Karl Zerbe, a chemist by training, began researching and experimenting with wax and pigment.
-Over the next 2 years, he worked to come up with an encaustic formula and he reinvented the technique.
-He was the head of the Department of Painting at the School of the Museum of Fine Arts in Boston.
-In 1940, Zerbe taught an advanced seminar in materials including encaustic. [source]
+In the late 1930s, Karl Zerbe, a chemist and artist, began experimenting with wax and pigment.
+Over two years, he refined encaustic techniques, creating a modern formula for the medium.
+As head of the Department of Painting at the School of the Museum of Fine Arts in Boston, Zerbe taught advanced seminars on encaustic.
+His seminars sparked renewed interest in the process. [source]

 A Reasonable Facsimile